spitzlbergerj/MMM-CaravanPiFillLevels/README.md

-# MMM-CaravanPiGasWeight - a MagicMirror<sup>2</sup> Module
+# MMM-CaravanPiFillLevels - a MagicMirror<sup>2</sup> Module

-This [MagicMirror<sup>2</sup>](https://github.com/MichMich/MagicMirror/) module is used in the [CaravanPi](https://github.com/spitzlbergerj/CaravanPi) project to display data of a HX711 weight sensor.
+This [MagicMirror<sup>2</sup>](https://github.com/MichMich/MagicMirror/) module is used in the [CaravanPi](https://github.com/spitzlbergerj/CaravanPi) project to display filling levels from e.g. a fresh water tank or/and a waste-holding tank.
 CaravanPi is a project based on a Raspberry Pi for a smart caravan.

 In the CaravanPi project Magic Mirror is used as a display module.
 The screen is usually not mounted behind a mirror, but can also be used as a TV in the caravan.
 For the Caravan Pi project there are further modules for Magic Mirror: